foliovision/filled-in/readme.txt

 * Any custom extensions now can be put into wp-content/plugins/filled-in-extensions to survive plugin upgrades
 * New e-mail extension is using wp_mail

+= 1.8.3 =
+* Editor user can see submitted forms and email templates

 == Upgrade Notice ==

 = 1.9 =